aryzle/rai_x_uma/README.md

 ## Deployment

 After talking to the UMA developers in their Discord, a Kovan Rai Price Identifier was added [here](https://thegraph.com/explorer/subgraph/umaprotocol/uma-kovan?query=Pricefeed%20Identifiers) and RAI was added as collateral [here](https://thegraph.com/explorer/subgraph/umaprotocol/uma-kovan?query=Whitelisted%20Collateral%20Currencies).
 Afterwards I deployed an UMA ExpiringMultiParty (EMP) contract targeting `RaiRedemptionRate` to the Kovan network.
+Lastly, I approved WETH as a form of collateral.

 #### Collateral name
 ```